Ready to try some new restaurants in St. Augustine? Surprising though it is…there are quite a few!

 Before I list some new places, a hat tip to the perennial favorites.
 I am in AWE of the restauranteurs in St. Augustine, who have managed to keep their businesses open through this pandemic.
 They have all been so resilient–changing menus, rearranging tables, creating curbside dishes to go.

 We are lucky to be part of such an amazing business community.

-As impressive as just surviving 2020 is, it’s a whole other level to actually open a NEW restaurant in the midst of all of this uncertainty.
+As impressive as just surviving 2020 is, it’s a whole other level to actually open a NEW restaurant in the midst of this continuing uncertainty.

-If you’re a regular in St. Augustine, but couldn’t come in 2020, there are a BUNCH of new restaurants to try on your next visit.
+If you’re a regular in St. Augustine, but couldn’t come in 2020 or 2021, there are a BUNCH of new restaurants to try on your next visit.